enoklearn/engineering/exercises/product-life-cycle/pmf-questionnaire.md

   <summary>If the product is built and in production, what does user retention look like?</summary>

   - Post MVP release, if a retention curve of a cohort of users eventually flattens out, this is a good indication that you've found PMF for those that have remained
-  - If the retention rate of a comparable product is known, is their rate close to it?
+  - If the retention rate of a comparable product is known, is your rate close to it?
 </details>

 <details>
-  <summary>Does the revenue from this baseline retained group to cover costs of product production and acquisition of new customers?</summary>
+  <summary>Does the revenue from retained users cover the costs of product production and acquisition of new customers?</summary>

   - If the answer is yes, they are on the way to a sustainable business model
   - If no, then more discovery is needed to reach profitability